- 1 Introduction

 Prostate Specific Antigen (PSA) is a serum protein produced by both malignant and normal healthy cells in the prostate gland.
 PSA can be elevated secondary to prostate cancer.

-However, the PSA can become artificially raised with several other conditions, including BPH, prostatitis, vigorous exercise, ejaculation, and recent DRE, reducing its sensitivity.
+However, the PSA can become raised with several other conditions*, including BPH, prostatitis, UTI, recent urological surgery, or urinary retention, reducing its specificity.

 |Age Range||Normal PSA|